-The Company has the following contractual obligations as at December 31, 2017:
+The Company has the following contractual obligations:

-Less than 1 year \$ 1-3 years 3-5 years Total due over next 5 years \$ Lease agreement for office premises 22,000 30,000 - 52,000 Convertible notes (1) - 1,700,000 - 1,700,000 Escalones Option Agreement (2) 100,000 1,400,000 3,000,000 4,500,000
+Less than 1 year \$ 1-3 years 3-5 years Total due over next 5 years \$ Convertible notes (1) - 1,700,000 - 1,700,000 Escalones Option Agreement (2) - 1,400,000 3,000,000 4,400,000

-(1) The convertible notes become due on July 23, 2018.
-However, if repayment of the Notes on the maturity date would expose the Company to undue financial hardship, then the Company has the right to extend the maturity date to July 23, 2020 for no additional consideration.
+(1) The convertible notes originally become due on July 23, 2018.
+The Company notified the note holders that the maturity date would expose the Company to undue financial hardship.
+The new maturity date, which is reflected in the table above, is July 23, 2020.
 Notwithstanding the foregoing, if the Company receives a cash payment pursuant to any award or settlement in the arbitration by its subsidiary against Bolivia of at least \$5 million (after the payment of all Malku Khota Arbitration Expenses and the Class B Share Entitlement, each as defined in the Company's Articles), the holders shall have the right to demand repayment of the outstanding principal amount of the Notes and accrued interest thereon, in cash, within 60 days of the first public disclosure by the Company of receipt of such net cash payment.

 (2) The Company is contractually obliged to make these payments only and as long as it is willing to exercise its option to acquire the Escalones property.
-The Company has the option to acquire the Escalones property by making total option payments aggregating \$4,500,000, in stages, including a final option payment of \$3,000,000 on June 30, 2022.
+The Company has the option to acquire the Escalones property by making total option payments aggregating \$4,400,000, in stages, including a final option payment of \$3,000,000 on June 30, 2022.
 Once Escalones is acquired and until exploitation begins the Company is required to make annual advance royalty payments of \$200,000 for the first two years (increases to \$300,000 annually thereafter).